osullivan23/Portfolio/README.md

 A showcase of personal skills and projects relevant to my career as a Data Analyst

 # About Me
+I have a background in science, this is where I first realised the power that lies in drawing valuable insights from the right data.
+Paramount to the success of my dissertation was taking 1000s of images of galaxies, applying machine learning pipelines to extract parameters, fitting various models to data distributions, and using stats to assess the plots.

+With this amount of data to work with, I realised the importance of selectivity to reveal clear actionable insights.
+The project helped to confirm that dark matter behaves in a certain way within galaxies, thanks to careful statistical analysis.
+It was during this project I realised I wanted to pursue a career in data (analysis, modelling, science), and have gained valuable experience in working with big data, Python, and more recently have found the power of BI tools like Tableau and Power BI.

+I live in Sydney and have fallen in love with Australia.
+I am now looking for the right role to begin a vibrant and rewarding career in data!
 # Projects

 ## Sentiment Analysis of News Channels with YouTube API